JuliaAI/DataScienceTutorials.jl/assets/literate/A-composing-models.md

 pipe.hot.drop_last = true;
 ```

-Evaluation for a pipe can be done with the `evaluate` method; implicitly it will construct machines that will contain the fitted parameters etc:
+Evaluation for a pipe can be done with the `evaluate!` method; implicitly it will construct machines that will contain the fitted parameters etc:

 ```julia:ex5
 evaluate(pipe, X, height, resampling=Holdout(),